Skip to content

 • Narrow surface.
 A handful of endpoints that do one job — "turn this document into that document" — plus health/info.

-This is the same isolation boundary described in Architecture, pushed one layer out: the core owns the what and who; a capability tool owns a heavy how.
+This is the same isolation boundary described in Entity architecture, pushed one layer out: the core owns the what and who; a capability tool owns a heavy how.

 flowchart TD